notcoling/colin-gallagher-site/_posts/2019-10-01-mental-models-and-me-first-principles.md

 —

 Thanks for reading, if you enjoyed that please follow me on <a href="https://twitter.com/notcolinn">Twitter</a>.

-### Next week: Margin of Safety ➡️